WendaoLee/QuickSync/README.md

 # QuickSync
- A python script which is easy to used for you to sync your files with a webdav server.
+ A python script which is easy to use for you to sync your files with a webdav server.

 ## Preliminaries